-Filtering requirements form part of the Prevent Duty, as enacted in the Counter-Terrorism and Security Act 2015.
+Filtering requirements form part of KCSiE, the Prevent Duty, as enacted in the Counter-Terrorism and Security Act 2015.
+The DfE have released Filtering and Monitoring standards for schools and colleges to follow.

-7.9.3 Downloading Material
+9.3 Downloading Material

-Users must not download-video, music files, games, software files and other computer programs.
+Users will not download-video, music files, games, software files and other computer programs.
 These types of files consume large quantities of storage space on the system (and can slow it down considerably) and may violate copyright laws.

-Streaming media, such as radio or TV programmes, for non-work-related purposes is not permitted.
+Streaming media, such as radio or TV programmes, for non-work related purposes is not permitted.